linkerd/linkerd/CONTRIBUTING.md

 5. Submit a pull request against linkerd's `master` branch.
 6. Your branch may be merged once all configured checks pass,
 including:
-    - 2 shipits via [ReviewNinja](https://review.ninja).
-A shipit is
-    typically indicated by placing a :star: or :+1: in the review.
+    - 2 code review approvals, at least 1 of which is from a buoyant member
     - The branch has passed tests in CI.

 ### Git history ###